kletellier/MVC/README.md

 Actually framework will only work with MySQL/MariaDb Database.
 You can connect many databases, just create a new section after default section in the config/database.yml

-6. Change email configuration file
+6. Change email configuration file or type in your browser  ```http://yourwebsite/configuration/mail``` (available only in local and debug mode)

 Open ```config/mail.yml```